 Mammei explains, sometimes, examining the microscopic behaviors of subatomic particles can tell you more about the forces that act at a cosmic scale, than peering at a star through a telescope.

 “We can learn about neutron stars, which are more than 15 orders of magnitude larger and more massive than earth-bound nuclei, by measuring how much the neutrons in a pure isotope of lead stick out from the protons.”

 “We use a technique called parity-violating electron scattering because the weak charge of the proton is close to zero, but that of the neutron is large.
 This allows us to make a measurement of the energy cost in having unequal numbers of neutrons and protons, which in turn tells us about the equation of the state of neutron matter.

 This will help in determining the phase diagram of nuclear matter, much like the phase diagram for water, which at different temperatures and pressures can be water, ice, or steam.
 Only in this case, it can help determine if the neutrons in a neutron star stay together as neutrons or have a phase change to quark matter, explains Mammei”

 Another benefit, says Mammei, is that the PREX experiment also provides a valuable opportunity to study the upgraded accelerator in preparation for the future MOLLER experiment, a bold project that will peer inside fundamental particles, called Measurement Of a Lepton Lepton Electroweak Reaction (MOLLER).

-Gericke, Mammei, and co-investigator Wouter Deconinck have received $2.3M in funding from the Canada Foundations for Innovation (CFI) for this upcoming experiment.
-They aim to measure the interaction properties between pairs of leptons (specifically electrons) down to separation distances of a zeptometer – which is roughly a million times smaller than the size of the smallest atomic nucleus – with unprecedented accuracy.
+Gericke, Mammie, and co-investigator Wouter Deconinck have received $2.3M in funding from the Canada Foundations for Innovation (CFI) for this upcoming experiment.
+They aim to measure the interaction properties between pairs of leptons (specifical electrons) down to separation distances of a zeptometer – which is roughly a million times smaller than the size of the smallest atomic nucleus – with unprecedented accuracy.